District COVID-19 Active Case Dashboard

 In accordance with TEA guidelines, this dashboard serves as written notification of active COVID-19 cases on campus.
 The dashboard will be updated by 4:00 pm daily.
 For information related to a specific campus, select the campus from the list below.

 In addition to the active case information provided on the dashboard, following established guidelines and our communications protocols, we will notify any individuals within 24 hours who may have come in close contact (as defined by TEA) with a lab-confirmed positive case on campus.
 If you are not directly contacted, then you were not someone who was identified as having close contact.
 Those who were identified as being in close contact will be given direction on the process for returning to the building.

 A letter will be sent to the campus community if an individual on campus receives a lab-confirmed positive diagnosis, if symptoms develop on campus and the individual is sent home, or if an individual who is on campus learns they are in close contact with a lab-confirmed positive.

 Response to a Positive Case:

 If a student begins displaying symptoms during the day, they must immediately be separated until they an be picked up by their parent or guardian; staff members will be asked to leave the building immediately.
 The areas used by that individual will be closed off, cleaned and disinfected before the next day.

 If an individual develops symptoms during that time, they should seek medical attention and inform their doctor of their status as a close contact to a lab-confirmed individual.
-They will still be required to remain off campus for the duration of the 14-day incubation period as COVID-related symptoms may begin to develop or worsen at any point during that timeframe, despite receiving a negative test result.
+They will still be required to remain off campus for the duration of the 14-day incubation period as COVID-related symptoms may begin to develop or worsen at any point during that timeframe.

 The district has a trained response team and protocols in place to deploy as needed for large-scale cleaning during an outbreak on campus.
 In addition, TEA has allowed for up to a five day closure, if needed, to deep clean the entire campus.